Frequently Asked Questions

 Where could I be based?

 Graduate trainee placements are predominantly based in the central belt of Scotland with our main office locations being Dunfermline, Edinburgh and Glasgow.
 We serve our customers the length and breadth of Scotland though so you should be prepared to travel to other locations and to travel between different offices, a driving license is desirable.

 What training is provided?

-All graduate trainees receive a comprehensive training plan; full details of the Graduate Programme training plan are detailled here.
+All graduate trainees receive a comprehensive training plan.

 I have applied to Scottish Water before, can I re-apply?